+On a bank holiday day in the UK, we have a whole bunch of horse racing.
+Something to celebrate?
+Well maybe, if it wasn’t all on the same day.
 I’ve posted this comment many times in the past.
-But it’s worth reminding everybody if you have never traded a bank holiday weekend before.
+But it’s worth reminding everybody if you have never traded a bank holiday or a holiday weekend before.

 Bank holiday racing

 If you are not in the UK, Bank Holidays here bring an extra day off for many people.
-Originally enshrined in law in the Bank Holidays act, they are in essence public holidays.
-But bank holidays in the UK can bring varying rewards for varying effort.
-The late August Bank Holiday can generally not be that congested and because most of the racing is on the flat.
-The short race times allow many races to run without too many clashing.
+Originally enshrined in law in the Bank Holidays Act, they are in essence, public holidays.
+But from a sports betting and trading perspective, bank holidays in the UK can bring varying rewards for varying efforts.

-If you switch to the boxing day public holiday then this can be a nightmare for clashing race start times.
-The mixture of predominately jumps racing means you will also certainty have a clash of start times because of the longer race lengths.
+Switching to the boxing day public holiday, it’s a nightmare for clashing race start times.
+The mixture of predominately jumps racing means you will almost certainly have a clash of start times because of the longer race lengths.
 Clashing races means the amount of money traded on a betting exchange reduces.
-This makes getting in and out of positions quite difficult if you are trading on Betfair.
+This makes getting in and out of positions tricky if you are trading on Betfair.

 How to trade bank holiday racing

-The Late summer Bank Holiday generally isn’t too bad and you can find some opportunities in the card.
-As I write this we have 41 races and 35 races have five-minute gaps while 6 have 10-minute gaps.
-If all races go off on time, which seems a little optimistic, it could work well for certain types of Betfair trading strategies.
+The Late Summer Bank Holiday generally isn’t too bad, and you can find some opportunities in the card.
+As I write this, we have 41 races, and 35 races have five-minute gaps, while 6 have 10-minute gaps.
+If all races go off on time, which seems optimistic, it could work well for certain Betfair trading strategies.

-If you are waiting for a long move in the market, then you probably won’t see one on a public, or bank holiday.
+If you are waiting for a long move in the market, you probably won’t see one on a public or bank holiday.
 There just isn’t enough time.
 But if you are looking for a quick in and out on low stakes, you will probably get it.
-So if you are going to fire up your Betfair account that’s the trick to trading a day like this.
+So if you are going to fire up your Betfair account, that’s the trick to trading a day like this.

-Whether you choose to enjoy the great British weather, the racing, Tennis or football, good luck whatever your choice!
+Whether you enjoy the great British weather, the racing, Tennis or football, good luck whatever your choice!